-Use of electronic calculators Where the use of electronic calculators has been approved by a faculty or school, examiners may permit their use in examinations.
+Use of electronic calculators

+Where the use of electronic calculators has been approved by a faculty or school, examiners may permit their use in examinations.
 Authorized electronic calculators are battery operated with the minimum operations of addition, subtraction, multiplication and division and are of a type in common use by university students.
-They are not provided by the University, although some schools may make them available under special circumstances.
+They are not provided by the University, although some schools may make them available in special circumstances.

 How are examinations conducted?

 Examinations are conducted in accordance with the following rules and procedure:

-Candidates are required to obey any instruction given by an examination supervisor for the proper conduct of the examination.
+1. Candidates are required to obey any instruction given by an examination supervisor for the proper conduct of the examination.

-- Candidates are required to be in their places in the examination room not less than ten minutes before the time for commencement. - 3.
-No bag, writing paper, blotting paper, manuscript or book, other than a specified aid, is to be brought into the examination room. - 4.
-No candidate shall be admitted to an examination after thirty minutes from the time of commencement of the examination. - 5.
-No candidate shall be permitted to leave the examination room before the expiry of thirty minutes from the time the examination commences. - 6.
-No candidate shall be re-admitted to the examination room after he has left it unless during the full period of his absence he has been under approved supervision. - 7.
-A candidate shall not by any improper means obtain, or endeavour to obtain, assistance in his work, give, or endeavour to give, assistance to any other candidate, or commit any breach of good order. - Smoking is not permitted during the course of examinations. - 9.
-All answers must be in English unless otherwise directed.
-Foreign students who have the written approval of the Officer-in-Charge of Examinations may use standard translation dictionaries. - 10.
-A candidate who commits any infringement of the rules governing examinations is liable to disqualification at the particular examination, to immediate expulsion from the examination room, and to such further penalty as may be determined in accordance with the By-laws.
+2. Candidates are required to be in their places in the examination room not less than ten minutes before the time for commencement.

+3. No bag, writing paper, blotting paper, manuscript or book, other than a specified aid, is to be brought into the examination room.

+4. No candidate shall be admitted to an examination after thirty minutes from the time of commencement of the examination.

+5. No candidate shall be permitted to leave the examination room before the expiry of thirty minutes from the time the examination commences.

+6. No candidate shall be re-admitted to the examination room after he has left it unless during the full period of his absence he has been under approved supervision.

+A candidate shall not by any improper means obtain, or endeavour to obtain, assistance in his work, give, or endeavour to give, assistance to any other candidate, or commit any breach of good order.
+8. Smoking is not permitted during the course of examinations.

-Should I list my sources?
-Students are expected to acknowledge the sources of ideas and expressions that they use in essays.
-To provide adequate documentation is not only an indication of academic honesty but also a courtesy enabling the marker to consult your sources with ease.
-Failure to do so may constitute plagiarism which is subject to a charge of academic misconduct.
+9. All answers must be in English unless otherwise directed.
+Foreign students who have the written approval of the Officer-in-Charge of Examinations may use standard translation dictionaries.

+10. A candidate who commits any infringement of the rules governing examinations is liable to disqualification at the particular examination, to immediate expulsion from the examination room, and to such further penalty as may be determined in accordance with the By-laws.

 Under what circumstances are deferred examinations granted?

 Deferred examinations may be granted in the following cases:

-- When a student through illness or some other acceptable circumstance has been prevented from taking the annual examination or has been placed at a serious disadvantage during the annual examinations. - 2.
-To help resolve a doubt as to whether a student has reached the required standard in a subject. - 3.
-To allow a student by further study to reach the required standard in a subject. - 4.
-Where a student's progression or graduation is inhibited by his failure in one subject only, a deferred examination may be granted notwithstanding his failure otherwise to qualify for this concession.
+When a student through illness or some other acceptable circumstance has been prevented from taking the annual examination or has been placed at a serious disadvantace during the annual examinations.

+2. To help resolve a doubt as to whether a student has reached the required standard in a subject.

+3. To allow a student by further study to reach the required standard in a subject.

+4. Where a student's progression or graduation is inhibited by his failure in one subject only, a deferred examination may be granted notwithstanding his failure otherwise to qualify for this concession.

 In the Faculties of Arts, Commerce and Law special circumstances apply in the granting of deferred examinations.
-Details in each circumstance are given in the section Faculty Intormation in the respective handbooks for these faculties, or in the Calendar.
+Details in each circumstance are given in the section Faculty Information in the respective handbooks for these faculties, or in the Calendar.